See our guide containing 17 tips on how to get a strong erection and keep it hard.

 Erectile function is key to a fulfilling sex life.

-So, what happens when you have trouble staying hard during a sexual encounter?
+So, what happens when you have erection problems during a sexual encounter?

-A variety of factors may be affecting your sexual performance and blood flow.
+A variety of factors may be affecting your sexual performance and blood flow to the penis.
 Erectile dysfunction is common amongst men especially as they get older.
-Most men will experience it at some point in their life during sexual activity.
+Most men will experience it at some point in their life during sexual activity and are wondering how to stay hard and avoid having a weak erection.

-30 million men in the United States are affected by erectile dysfunction.
+Erectile dysfunction affects 30 million men in the United States.

-Sexual dysfunction can also be caused by abnormal blood pressure, prescription medications, performance anxiety, diet, or another underlying cause.
+Sexual dysfunction can be caused by aging, abnormal blood pressure, prescription medications, performance anxiety, diet, or another underlying cause.

 Stimulation to the brain starts the erection process either through thoughts, a physical/sensory experience, or visual pleasure.
 Nerve signals are then sent to the penis causing the corpora cavernosa to relax and allow blood to flow in.
 Pressure build-up in the corpora cavernosa causes the penis to expand into an erection.

-The tunica albuginea (the membrane around the corpora cavernosa) keeps the blood trapped to keep the erection hard.
+The tunica albuginea (the membrane around the corpora cavernosa) keeps the blood trapped to keep the erection hard.2

 Erectile dysfunction is when a man has difficulty getting or maintaining an erection during sexual performance.
 Men who struggle with erectile dysfunction are not getting enough blood flow to the penis.

-ED can feel very embarrassing in the moment, especially during a sexual encounter.
-It can lead to future performance anxiety and low self-esteem if not treated swiftly.
+Erectile dysfunction can feel very embarrassing in the moment, especially during a sexual encounter.
+It can lead to future sexual performance anxiety and low self-esteem if not treated swiftly.

 There's nothing to be ashamed of and it's smart to take action to be able to maintain an erection during sex.
 It's also important to remember that erectile dysfunction could be a sign of a more serious issue.

-There are several holistic and medicinal ways to help with erectile dysfunction.
+There are several holistic and medicinal ways to have harder erections.

 Erectile dysfunction could be caused by poor habits.
 Certain lifestyle preferences can restrict blood flow to your blood vessels and wreak havoc on your sexual health.

 Sit down and do a personal lifestyle audit.
-Are there bad habits that may be affecting your erection quality?
+Are there bad habits that may be affecting your erectile function?

-Smoking has also been linked to plaque build-up in the arteries.
-Plaque may obstruct blood flow to the blood vessels.
+Cigarette smoking has also been linked to plaque build-up in the arteries.
+Plaque may obstruct blood flow to the blood vessels and lead to erectile dysfunction.4

 Men who smoke are more likely to experience poor sexual performance.
-According to a study, men who smoked 20 plus cigarettes a day were at 60 percent higher risk of erectile dysfunction, compared to men who have never smoked.
+According to a study, men who smoked 20 plus cigarettes a day were at 60% higher risk of erectile dysfunction, compared to men who have never smoked.
+It’s a good reason to quit smoking.4

-According to the National Institutes of Health, alcohol can cause the following types of dysfunction:
+According to the National Institutes of Health, alcohol can cause the following types of dysfunction:5

 Stress can also have a negative effect on your sexual health.
-Whether it's job-related stress, money troubles, or marital woes, this psychological factor may cause ED.
+Whether it's job-related stress, money troubles, or marital woes, this psychological factor may cause erectile dysfunction.

 While stress can be a motivating catalyst when it comes to reaching a deadline or if you're working on an intense project, stress is not meant to be sustained for a long time.

 It wreaks havoc on your mental and physical health when you're constantly in "fight or flight" mode.
-High levels of stress or anxiety can spike cortisol levels, exhaust your adrenal glands, and cause a rapid heartbeat, these factors may restrict blood circulation to the penis.
+High levels of stress or anxiety can spike cortisol levels, exhaust your adrenal glands, and cause a rapid heartbeat.
+These factors may restrict blood circulation to the penis and cause erectile dysfunction.

 Taking steps towards reducing your stress levels can help you improve erectile function.

-What you eat can improve blood flow and sexual function.
-Recent medically reviewed studies have shown that following the Mediterranean diet, which consists of whole grains, olive oil, lean meats, and vegetables can work wonders for erectile dysfunction.
+Healthy eating habits can improve blood flow and sexual function.
+Recent medically reviewed studies have shown that following the Mediterranean diet, which consists of whole grains, olive oil, lean meats, and vegetables can work wonders for erectile dysfunction.6

 Your sexual performance can be affected negatively by ultra-processed foods.
-You are what you eat, and if you're fueling your body with superfoods, you have a better chance of experiencing stronger erections.
+You are what you eat, and if you're fueling your body with superfoods, you have a better chance of experiencing harder erections.

-In a study done by the American Journal of Epidemiology, 2 to 3 cups of coffee per day were associated with a lower likelihood of erectile dysfunction.
+In a study published by the American Journal of Epidemiology, 2 to 3 cups of coffee per day were associated with a lower likelihood of erectile dysfunction.7

 Coffee is a great source of caffeine and antioxidants.
-Coffee may also boost testosterone levels and initiate a reaction that leads to the relaxation of the cavernous smooth muscles and improve blood circulation to the penis.
+Coffee may also boost testosterone levels and initiate a reaction that leads to the relaxation of the cavernous smooth muscles and increasing blood flow to the penis.
 When your arteries and muscles relax, it makes it easier for your penis to get an erection.

 If you're not a fan of coffee, drinking caffeinated beverages such as green tea or black tea may also help erections.
 If you're worried about upping your caffeine intake, talk to a healthcare professional first.

-It's important to move your body.
+It's important to get regular exercise.
 Physical inactivity may lead to erectile dysfunction, high blood pressure, heart disease, and other medical conditions.

-Aerobic exercise such as running, walking, cycling, and similar activities can improve erections and lead to better sex.
+Aerobic exercise such as running, walking, cycling, and similar physical activity can improve erectile function and lead to better sex.
 Exercising regularly helps improve blood flow to the penis.

 Kegel exercises, also known as pelvic floor exercises, strengthen the pelvic floor muscles.
-The pelvic floor muscles also play a role in getting blood to the penis and maintaining erections.
+The pelvic floor muscles also play a role in getting blood to the penis and maintaining an erection.

 Doing Kegel exercises strengthens and tones the pubococcygeus muscle.
 When this muscle is weak, it affects blood circulation, thus making erections difficult.

-In a clinical trial conducted by the National Institute of Health, the assessment showed that 40 percent of the men regained their erections and 35.5 percent showed improvement.
+In a clinical trial conducted by the National Institute of Health, the assessment showed that 40% of the men regained their erections and 35.5% showed improvement.8

 A quote from the study: